Serum Electrolytes (Na, K, Cl)Serum Electrolytes

 • enhances your immune system

-• key component of bones and teeth
+• a key component of bones and teeth

 • important to the movement of nerve impulses and muscle movement